hammal/cbadc/docs/source/auto_examples/index.rst

 General Examples
 ----------------

-Next we highlight various common features of the cbadc package
+Next we highlight various features of the cbadc package